The Buddha: Jain and Brahmanical influences

 In various texts, the Buddha is depicted as having studied under two named teachers, Āḷāra Kālāma and Uddaka Rāmaputta.
-According to Alexander Wynne, these were yogis who taught doctrines and practices similar to those in the Upanishads.
+According to Alexander Wynne, these were Brahmanical yogis who taught doctrines and practices similar to those in the Upanishads.
 According to Johannes Bronkhorst, the "meditation without breath and reduced intake of food" which the Buddha practiced before his awakening are forms of asceticism which are similar to Jain practices.